1. Consider Redesigning Your Website

-- 79% of people who don’t like what they find on one site will go back and search for another site (Source: IMPACT])
+- 8 out of 10 people who don’t like what they find on one site will go back and search for another site (Source: IMPACT])

 - Mobile users are five times more likely to abandon a task if a site is not optimized for mobile (Source: Search Engine Watch)

-- 40% of consumers will leave a page that takes longer than three seconds to load.
+- 6 out of 10 consumers will leave a page that takes longer than three seconds to load.
 (Source: Think With Google)

 - 47% of consumers expect a web page to load in 2 seconds or less.
 (Source: NeilPatel.com/KissMetric.com)

 - 94% of first impressions are design-related.
 (Source: 8 Ways Media)